 The combined effects of estuaries on coastal waters leads to a weak salinity gradient across the whole shelf, with gradually increasing salinity towards the shelf edge and open ocean (Ruiz-Castillo et al., 2019).
 Recent work has suggested that initial spring stratification can be triggered by wind-driven transport of surface water towards the shelf edge (Ruiz-Castillo et al., 2019).
-In addition, rainfall associated with strong wind events has been seen to provide a source of initial spring stratification by directly supplying freshwater to the sea surface (Jardine, 2020).
+In addition, rainfall has been seen to provide a source of initial spring stratification by directly supplying freshwater to the sea surface (Jardine, 2020).